scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 ## Using GeoVista/PyVista with Iris

 <!-- #region jp-MarkdownHeadingCollapsed=true tags=[] -->
 There are currently no facilities in Iris for plotting unstructed cubes.
 To use PyVista for plotting we need to convert our unstructured LFRic data to a PyVista format.
 Some user code is needed to bridge between Iris and Geovista.
-Let's use the [testdata_fetching.py](./testdata_fetching.py) code to load some LFRic test data with Iris:
+Let's use the code in [testdata_fetching.py](./testdata_fetching.py) to load some LFRic test data with Iris first:

 <!-- #endregion -->